-Proceeds before intended use, Onerous contracts - cost of fulfilling a contract, Reference to the Conceptual Framework - narrow scope amendments to IAS 16, IAS 37 and IFRS 3, and Annual Improvements to IFRSs 2018-2020 - amendments to IFRS 1, IFRS 9, IFRS 16 and IAS 41 (effective for annual periods beginning on or after 1 January 2022; not yet adopted by the EU).
+Proceeds before intended use, Onerous contracts - cost of fulfilling a contract, Reference to the Conceptual Framework - narrow scope amendments to IAS 16, IAS 37 and IFRS 3, and Annual Improvements to IFRSs 2018-2020 - amendments to IFRS 1, IFRS 9, IFRS 16 and IAS 41

-The amendment to IAS 16 prohibits an entity

-from deducting from the cost of an item of PPE any proceeds received from selling items produced while the entity is preparing the asset for its intended use.
-The proceeds from selling such items, together with the costs of producing them, are now recognised in profit or loss.
-An entity will use IAS 2 to measure the cost of those items.
-Cost will not include depreciation of the asset being tested because it is not ready for its intended use.
+The amendment to IAS 16 prohibits an entity from deducting from the cost of an item of property, plant, or equipment any proceeds received from selling items produced while the entity is preparing the asset for its intended use.
+The proceeds from selling such items, together with the costs of producing them, must be recognised in profit or loss.
+An entity has to use IAS 2 to measure the cost of those items.
+Cost does not include depreciation of the asset being tested because it is not yet ready for its intended use.
 The amendment to IAS 16 also clarifies that an entity is 'testing whether the asset is functioning properly' when it assesses the technical and physical performance of the asset.
 The financial performance of the asset is not relevant to this assessment.
 An asset might therefore be capable of operating as intended by management and subject to depreciation before it has achieved the level of operating performance expected by management.